iasolb/iasolb/README.md

 # Ian Solberg

 Data science and economics at Northeastern (class of 2028), a marketing analyst co-op on Wayfair's print marketing team.
-Helping people interact with the data they create, in the ways they want to.
+Row column enthusiast.

 Research tooling, internal software for organizations without a software team, and Python libraries over public data APIs.